Godlander/vpp/README.md

 ![realmaps](https://media.discordapp.net/attachments/834866130585387009/903396347640688640/unknown.png?width=763&height=676)

 ## [AnimatedSkin](AnimatedSkin.zip)
 Allows custom animation of the face by encoding animation data in skin texture.
+Also works for player head item/block.

+In multiplayer, anyone using AnimatedSkin or v++ above version 2.1 will be able to see the animation.

 Check [the guide](Animated%20Skin.md) to see how to encode animation in your own skin.